Vignesh04011/Multimodal-Emotion-Detector/README.md

 ⚠️ Important Note: Code Not Available
 The full project was successfully completed, but due to a sudden system crash, I had to format my laptop.
 At that time, I had not pushed the project code to GitHub, so the entire source code was lost.
+I understand this is a major issue, and I’ve now learned the importance of regular backups and version control.

 This is my 3rd year (6th semester) project, where I built a Multimodal Emotion Detection App.
 The app uses three types of data to predict human emotions in real-time: